-- Career Clusters - Have students stay on page 3 to learn about Career Clusters.
-Define career cluster: A career cluster is a grouping of jobs and industries related to skills and products. - Explain that career clusters group industries by the products and the skills that workers need.
-A career cluster describes jobs and the education that a student needs to enter a career and be successful. - Career Matchmaker - An important reason for completing a career assessment (as students did through SDMyLife powered by Xello) is to identify personal strengths-their interests, skills, and work priorities.
-Work priorities are the physical and social conditions that affect the quality of a job experience. - By knowing their strengths, students can better explore careers that may be of interest, confidently set personal goals, and increase their likelihood of success. - This self-awareness allows students to identify why they are drawn to certain activities and why others seem challenging.
+- An important reason for completing a career assessment (as students did through SDMyLife powered by Xello) is to identify personal strengths-their interests, skills, and work priorities.
+Work priorities are the physical and social conditions that affect the quality of a job experience. - o By knowing their strengths, students can better explore careers that may be of interest, confidently set personal goals, and increase their likelihood of success. - This self-awareness allows students to identify why they are drawn to certain activities and why others seem challenging.
 It prepares them to make better decisions about their education and career.

-ACTIVITY: EXPLORING TOP CAREER MATCHES (15-25 MIN)
+ACTIVITY: EXPLORING TOP CAREER MATCHES (15 MIN)

 - 1. Have students turn to page 4 in their student workbook. - 2.
 Have students log-in to their SDMyLife powered by Xello Account.
 Assuming they have already completed the assessment, from the homepage, have students click on "Matchmaker" under the "About Me" section. - 3.
 Give students time to click into their top three matches and fill out the information found on pages 4 & 5. - a.
 The questions in the student workbook are laid out similar to the Xello screen. - i.
 "Salary, Education, and Demand" are found directly under the "Career" title.
 Additional information for these categories can be found by scrolling down. - ii.
 "Why is this a good match?"
-Click on "Find out why" on the right hand side of the screen. - iii.
+Click on "Find out why" on the right-hand side of the screen. - iii.
 Below that is a list of "Similar Careers." - iv.
 Below that is the "Career Cluster" (some careers fall into more than one cluster). - v.
 For "Other notes of Interest" students can highlight things they note as they scroll down and look at the description, core tasks, workplace, working conditions, earnings, career path, education & training, etc. - b.
 Please note, students can add education filters if they know what education path they want to pursue.
 Otherwise, just know the top three results show careers of all education options. - c.
 If students aren't interested in one of their top matches they could skim the "Similar Careers" to see if there is another career they might be more interested in or apply more filters on the "Explore Careers" screen (or the "Explore Options" tab). - 4.
-For further preparation, help students login to the JA Inspire Virtual platform to familiarize themselves with the companies and careers that will be showcased at the in-person event.
-Emphasize to students that they have access to these resources until late April.
+Point out the Top 10 Hot Careers in SD and the United States on page 6 of the student workbook.
+Ask how many students had top careers matches that are on the list? - 5.
+As time allows, have students share some interesting things they learned about their matches.